 In addition, your ownership interest may be diluted in the future because of the settlement or exercise of equity-based awards that we expect to grant to our directors, officers, and other employees.
 Prior to completion of the Spin-Off, we expect to approve an equity incentive plan that will provide for the grant of equity-based awards to our directors, officers, and other employees, including equity grants that are expected to be made upon completion of the Spin-Off.
-In addition, each Cash-Based Equity Award outstanding as of the Distribution Date will convert into GRAIL RSUs, as described in the section entitled "Certain Relationships and Related Party Transactions-Agreements with Illumina-Employee Matters Agreement" beginning on page 234 of this Information Statement.
-For more information, see "Executive Compensation-Equity-Linked Compensation" beginning on page 220 of this Information Statement.
+In addition, each Cash-Based Equity Award outstanding as of the Distribution Date may convert into GRAIL RSUs.
+For more information, see "Executive Compensation-Equity-Linked Compensation" beginning on page 198 of this Information Statement.